yezhengkai/learn-rust/the-rust-programming-language/READMD.md

 - If you use too many `else if` expressions, consider refactoring (maybe using `match`)

 ## Cargo
+Use `cargo build` to compile a local package and all of its dependencies.
+When your project is finally ready for **release**, you can use `cargo build --release` to compile it with **optimizations**.
+This command will create an executable in `target/release` instead of `target/debug`.

+Use `cargo run` to compile the code and then run the resultant executable all in one command

+Use `cargo check` to quickly check your code to make sure it compiles but doesn’t produce an executable.
+(Check a local package and all of its dependencies for errors)

 `cargo doc --open` command will build documentation provided by all your dependencies locally and open it in your browser.